lmangall/enterprise_decision_tracker/README.md

 ## Extras and Improvements left to do:

+- Show raw data (S. mention it is something to be implemented for A. I find it cool to see a raw json behind a pretty ui)
+- Clear and dark mode (mentioned by Sim)
 - Redux
 - more DRY (FetchAIDecision and DecisionModal have similar mechanisms to add to context and db)
 - having a rating value for _important_ and _urgent_ would allow to have an Eisenhower matrix to prioritize and have a graphic, would be super cool and useful